nuvolaris/nuvolaris-cli/README.md

 - `nuv scan` scans the folder and generates a Taskfile
 - `nuv wsk` executes the wsk subcommand
 - `nuv task` executes the task subcommand
-- `nuv install` will also be able to execute a kubectl command that deploys the `nuvolaris-operator` that in turns inizializes openwhisk in any available kubernetes accessible with `kubectl` and initialize the `.wskprops` file used by `nuv wsk`
+- `nuv setup` will also be able to execute a kubectl command that deploys the `nuvolaris-operator` that in turns inizializes openwhisk in any available kubernetes accessible with `kubectl` and initialize the `.wskprops` file used by `nuv wsk`

 The expected workflow is that:
 1. `nuv setup` installs an openwhisk cluster using `kubectl` configured in the path